VirajS00/solidjs-components/README.md

-# Solid JS Form components
+# Solid JS components

-A collection of custom form components for Solid JS which utilize the browser's default Form APIs.
+A collection of custom components for Solid JS which utilize some of the browser's default APIs.
 This project is still work in progress.

 Feel free to contribute in you want to :).